Variables - Declaration vs Assignment

 By default, all declared variables have a value of

-until they are assigned. -
+undefineduntil they are assigned. -

 When declaring variables, start with the